dmccreary/circuits/docs/about.md

 entire college course contains around 10,000 concepts.
 However, each lesson typically only contains a few dozen concepts.

-Note that the figure above was created using the [vix.js](https://visjs.github.io/vis-network/docs/network/) JavaScript library and ChatGPT.
-A sample prompt to create this graph is [here](./prompts/simple-knowledge-graph/index.md)
+Note that the figure above was created using the [vis.js](https://visjs.github.io/vis-network/docs/network/) JavaScript library and ChatGPT.
+You can find sample prompts to create this knowledge graphs [here](./prompts/knowledge-graph/index.md)

 ### 6. Similarity